babaraliassad/assigment4Ml/README.md

-# assigment4Ml

-###Report on Movie Recommendation System and YOLO Model Implementation
+Report on Movie Recommendation System and YOLO Model Implementation Introduction
-Introduction
 This report examines a movie recommendation system and the implementation of the YOLO (You Only Look Once) model for image detection within a Google Colab environment.
 The recommendation system utilizes feature weights to refine movie suggestions, and the YOLO model identifies objects in an image.
 The aim is to analyze the performance and suggest improvements for both components.